 A business plan and a business proposal are the two documents some business owners use interchangeably, but they are not the same.
 There are distinctions between the two documents.

-While millions of people out there may not distinctively spot the difference between the two documents, an expert in business development can tell if he sees a business plan and a business proposal.
+While millions of people out there who are planning of starting a business venture may not distinctively spot the difference between the two documents, an expert in business development can tell if he sees a business plan and a business proposal.

 The goals and purposes of a business plan are uniquely different from a business proposal.